projectcalico/calico/security/service-accounts.md

 ---
-title: Use service accounts in policy
+title: Use service accounts rule in policy
 description: Use Kubernetes service accounts in policies to validate cryptographic identities and/or manage RBAC controlled high-priority rules across teams.
 ---